 Here’s a complete rundown of all the rolling resistance numbers and resulting wattage effects for Zwift wheelsets.

-(Note: we update this page as new wheelsets are released–see the changelog at the bottom for a list of changes.)
+(Note: we update this page as new wheelsets are released and surface rolling resistances are changed.
+See the changelog at the bottom for a running list of changes.)

 Zwift’s Road Surfaces